JdiazHernandez/EmailToFirestore/README.md

 To set your Gmail account as "less secure":

-1. Sign in to your [Google Admin console.](https://admin.google.com/) ···Sign in using an administrator account
+1. Sign in to your [Google Admin console.](https://admin.google.com/) ⋅⋅⋅ Sign in using an administrator account

 2. From the Admin console Home page, go to `Security > Basic settings`.
-···To see Security on the Home page, you might have to click More controls at the bottom.
+⋅⋅⋅ To see Security on the Home page, you might have to click More controls at the bottom.

 3. Under Less secure apps, select Go to settings for less secure apps.